eslager/TGIS504_Winter2023/lab3-instructions.md

   ],
 ```

-After the existing TileLayer, we've added a VectorLayer.
+After the existing TileLayer (the basemap tiles), we've added a VectorLayer.
 We've specified the source of that VectorLayer as the nps-project.json file, and formatted it as a GeoJson.
 Preview your changes on the local server, and you should now see the data on your map.

 ### Step 4: Projection

 So far, OpenLayers probably feels pretty familiar to you.
 It's very much like Mapbox and Leaflet: a JavaScript library with a series of methods and parameters that let you display a map, add layers to the map, and (eventually) add style and interactivity to the layers.
 So let's move into the unfamiliar territory of working with projections in a web map.

-For a whole host of reasons covered in lecture and readings, the vast majority of interactive web maps on the Internet use the Web Mercator projection, with data layered in usually using the unprojected WGS84 datum.
+For a whole host of reasons covered in lecture and readings, the vast majority of interactive web maps on the Internet use the Web Mercator projection, with data overlays usually using the unprojected WGS84 datum.
 Web Mercator is conveniently cylindrical, making it easy to quickly render square tiles that cover the whole surface of the earth to make up the map.
 As you know however, Mercator projections have many, many limitations, related to cartographic design, analytical accuracy, and cognitive implications.

 So for this map, we're going to map National Parks not based on Web Mercator, but based instead on the [US National Atlas Equal Area projection](https://spatialreference.org/ref/epsg/us-national-atlas-equal-area/), a conic equal area projection optimized for the US to minimize distortions of shape and direction.